Invocation#

 You can use

-to override a system header file, substituting your own version, since these directories are searched before the standard system header file directories.
-However, you should not use this option to add directories that contain vendor-supplied system header files; use-isystem
+-Ito override a system header file, substituting your own version, since these directories are searched before the standard system header file directories.
+However, you should not use this option to add directories that contain vendor-supplied system header files; use-isystemfor that.The

 If a standard system include directory, or a directory specified with

-option is ignored.
+-isystem, is also specified with-I, the-Ioption is ignored.
 The directory is still searched but as a system directory at its normal position in the system include chain.
-This is to ensure that GCC’s procedure to fix buggy system headers and the ordering for the#include_next
+This is to ensure that GCC’s procedure to fix buggy system headers and the ordering for the#include_nextdirective are not inadvertently changed.
+If you really need to change the search order for system directories, use the-nostdincand/or-isystemoptions.See System Headers.

 - -I-#